GLOBAL MARKETS-Risk assets jump on reports of U.S.-China trade talks

 The surge in stocks dragged on the Treasury market, which faces a record $294 billion of new supply this week.
 Yields on 10-year Treasury notes inched up to 2.848 percent, but remained short of last week’s top at 2.90 percent.

-In currency markets the reaction was to offload both the yen and the dollar.
-After a big gain on Monday, the euro added another 0.3 percent to hit $1.2473, leaving it less than one cent off a three-year high hit in mid-February.
+In currency markets the early reaction was to offload both the yen and the dollar, helping the euro to an early gain.

-Valentin Marinov, head of G10 FX strategy at Credit Agricole, said that the easing of trade fears had allowed investors to re-focus on whether the European Central Bank would tighten monetary policy faster than expected, and for large institutional investors to resume allocating more money to the euro zone after years of being underweight.
+But the single currency later went into reverse after data showed lending to euro zone companies slowed last month, and European Central Bank Governing Council member Erkki Liikanen said underlying euro zone inflation may remain lower than expected even if growth is robust.

+The dollar, measured against a basket of currencies, used the euro’s weakness to rally 0.4 percent to 89.424, bouncing off a five-week low hit on Monday.

-The improved mood on trade gave a fillip to industrial commodities, with copper and iron ore bouncing.
+The improved mood on trade earlier pushed China’s yuan to a two-1/2 year high and gave a fillip to industrial commodities, with copper and iron ore bouncing.